taeram/spasm/README.md

 Spasm will intercept forwarded SPAM from Mailgun, allowing you to preview and delete the SPAM messages.

-Spasm also provides a wrapper around the Mailgun Routes API, allowing adding new routes to Mailgun.
+Spasm also provides a wrapper around the Mailgun Routes API, allowing you to blacklist email addresses by adding new Mailgun routes.

 Requirements
 ============